CloudCannon/documentation/src/collections/_file_docs/output-syncing/github.md

 ---
 title: GitHub
-source_syncing: true
-publishing: true
-output_syncing: true
+category: Output Syncing
-order: 1
+order: 2
 ---

 Connecting GitHub allows you to work on your websites locally and have the changes sync to CloudCannon.
 File changes made on CloudCannon also get synced back to GitHub.